lzhongzhang/FullStack/README.md

-# This repository will cover all fullstack project including React and Redux as front-end, Node.js and Express.js as back-end and mongodb as database.
+### This repository will cover fullstack practices and projects using:
+- React and Redux as front-end
+- Node.js and Express.js as back-end
+- Mongodb as database.